ApexAI/rules_ros/README.md

-# ROS2 Rules for Bazel
+# ROS 2 Rules for Bazel

 ## Overview

-This repository contains all the setup, rules and build configuration to use [Bazel](http://bazel.build) with ROS2.
-As reccomended by Bazel, all ROS2 packages are built from source.
-They are loaded as needed, so no a priori loading or manual version management of ROS2 repos (e.g. via vcs tool) is required.
+This repository contains all the setup, rules and build configuration to use [Bazel](http://bazel.build) with ROS 2.
+As recommended by Bazel, all ROS 2 packages are built from source.
+They are loaded as needed, so no a priori loading or manual version management of ROS 2 repos (e.g., via vcs tool) is required.

-The neccessary BUILD files for ROS2 repos are injected while loading.
-In case bazel will gain some traction within the ROS community, Bazel BUILD files should ideally be provided directly by the ROS2 repositories.
+The neccessary BUILD files for ROS 2 repos are injected while loading.
+In case Bazel gains some traction within the ROS community, Bazel BUILD files should ideally be provided directly by the ROS 2 repositories.

 Specific rules for message generation and packaging are provided in this repository (see [rosidl/defs.bzl](rosidl/defs.bzl) and [pkg/defs.bzl](pkg/defs.bzl)).

 ## !
 Current Restrictions !

 This is still work in progress.
 Some essential parts are not complete yet.
 Here is a short list of major restrictions:
-* Only tested on Ubunut 20.04 linux (x86_64).
-Other linux distributions may work.
+* Only tested on Ubunut 20.04 Linux (x86_64).
+Other Linux distributions may work.
 Windows will not be supported in the foreseeable future.
-* Only ROS2 humble supported.
+* Only ROS 2 Humble is supported.
 Other distros may work after extending `@rules_ros//repos/config/defs.bzl` accordingly.
 * Message generation is still incomplete.
 Therefore even the simplest examples will not run due to not yet bazelized middleware.
 * Not all packages have been bazelized yet.
 Main focus currently lies on generating an install space and providing message generation support.
-From the `ros2cli` only the `run` command is currently bazelized.
+Out of all the ROS 2 CLI commands, (`ros2cli`), only the `run` command is currently bazelized.
 * The streamlined integration of custom packages into the repo setup is not yet available.
-  Same applies to adding additional python packages.
+  Same applies to adding additional Python packages.
   This will be added soon.

 ## Getting started

 ### Prerequisits

 Bazel needs to be available.
-We reccomend using [bazelisk](https://github.com/bazelbuild/bazelisk) as a launch tool for bazel.
+We reccomend using [bazelisk](https://github.com/bazelbuild/bazelisk) as a launch tool for Bazel.

 ### Workspace setup

 Create an empty folder and add the following files to it:
 * `WORKSPACE` file:
   ```python